BoskoD/TaskManagementPortal/README.md

 # TaskManagementPortal

-## STACK [ASPNET.Core 5 + Angular]

 ## Implementing a task storage by projects.
 “Task” – is an instance which contains at least 3 fields listed below:
 1. Id
 2. Task name
 3. Task description

+### Solution
-### Solution should provide an ability to easily add new fields in Task entity.
+We should have the ability to easily add new fields in Task entity.
 Each task should be a part of only one project.
 Project – is an instance which contains name, id and code (and also keep Tasks entities).
-You need to deploy your service in Microsoft Azure and use tables (Azure Table Storage) for storing your projects and tasks (you can use free subscription).
+You need to deploy your service in Microsoft Azure and use tables (Azure Table Storage) for storing your projects and tasks.
 To access to your service you need to implement Rest API.

 # TODO
 - [x] Async/Await
 - [x] REST
 - [x] JWT
-- [x] RepositoryPattern
+- [x] Repository & Generic Repository
 - [x] API Specification, API Definition (Swagger)
 - [x] Middleware
 - [x] Authentication
 - [x] Authorization
+- [x] Inversion of Control / Dependency injection
 - [x] CORS
 - [x] Error Handling, Global Exception
 - [x] HealthCheck